Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/before_you_begin.md

 ## 1. Import Postman Environment for the tutorial

 Postman Environments are named configurations that implement variables to store values you typically use across many HTTP requests.
-For example, the Access Token that must be used across all HTTP requests is saved to a variabke named `dasApiToken`.
+For example, the Access Token that must be used across all HTTP requests is saved to a variable named `dasApiToken`.
 To import the environment you need for this tutorial:

 1. Download the file *DA43dsMax Tutorial.postman_environment.json* from the [*collections* folder of this repository](../collections).